Into the Light (musical)

 Into the Light is a short-lived musical about a physicist who attempts to determine the truth behind the Shroud of Turin.
 His quest for the truth eventually takes a toll on his relationships with his wife and son.

 Synopsis

-James Prescott, a physicist from Los Alamos, is attempting to prove (or disprove) the truth of the Shroud of Turin.
+A physicist from Los Alamos, James Prescott is attempting to prove (or disprove) the truth about the Shroud of Turin.
 James' obsession with this task strains his relationship with his wife (Kate) and his young son (Matthew).
-Matthew, to compensate for the lack of his father, instead begins to trust a friend only he can see.
+To compensate for his absent father, Matthew instead begins to trust his imaginary friend.